 These no-oven-required soft wrap breads are soft, tender, chewy and flavorful, and the perfect side to countless main dishes.

 I blindly made this bread for a dinner that I had been looking forward to for a long time.

 To be honest, I made this wrap-style bread myself (instead of buying it) because there wasn’t a good bakery close to me and I didn’t want to eat cardboardy, stale pitas for dinner.
 My hopes weren’t very high for this bread – it was more like a means to an end.

 But all of that changed.
 When I tasted it.

-*Update (6/10): I’ve made this bread too many times to count since originally posting it and wanted to share that I now almost always make it with whole wheat flour (usually white wheat flour because that is what I have on hand to grind).
+After making this bread too many times to count, I’ve also found that I now almost always make it with whole wheat flour (usually white wheat flour because that is what I have on hand to grind).
 The results are still extremely delicious and even healthier.

 - 3 to 3 1/4 cups (12 3/4 to 13 3/4 ounces) unbleached all-purpose flour (see note)

 - 1 1/2 cups (12 ounces) boiling water